jecikpo/Tutorial-Fuel-SRC20/README.md

 1) Basic knowledge of Sway and Rust
 2) Familiarity with ERC20 standard
 3) Fuel SDK installed
-4) Knowledge of the UTXO concept
+4) Knowledge of the UTXO model

+This tutorial was written with forc version 0.60.0.

 Let's go.